 An independent volunteer and young professional, Yogina first collaborated with NERF trustees on a project with BASE.
 Yogina fundraised and delivered relief in the immediate aftermath of the earthquake, exemplifying the kind of person we're proud to know.
 She cultivated the contacts and arrangements to get us to Gaathi.
 Her forthright, intelligent advice and cultural insight has always helped us along the way.
 Her genuine personality is greatly appreciated, as is her polite amusement and advice regarding some of our Western concepts or approaches while dealing with things on the ground in Nepal.
 We're looking forward to continuing to work with her in the future, especially as NERF keeps growing - we need all the like-minded friends we can get!

 Beebal Singh Limbu

-We're always interested in hearing from like-minded individuals and organisations.
+We're always keen to hear from like-minded individuals and organisations.